 1. The one where they don’t actually end it, yet they disappear without a word.
-You might have worked out something isn’t right, either someone from the outside has been slowly giving you doubts or your struggling with reality and you just know something isn’t right, even though you might not know what.
-Your instincts are loud and you’ve stopped saying how high, every time they ask you to jump, So they discard you, usually disappearing without a word to upset and confuse you even more, with the trauma bond you may call and message them, giving them an emotional reaction.
-You may have stopped reacting to them how you used to and because of financial reasons or children you’ve not left or you are scared to leave, they haven’t got a replacement lined up yet so they understand by disappearing on you is a way to get reactions from you, and get you to beg them to come home.
+You might have worked out something that isn’t right.
+Either someone from the outside has been slowly giving you doubts, or you are struggling with reality, and you just know something isn’t right, even though you might not know what.
+Your instincts are loud, and you’ve stopped saying how high, every time they ask you to jump, So they discard you, usually disappearing without a word to upset and confuse you even more, with the trauma bond you may call and message them, giving them an emotional reaction.
+You may have stopped reacting to them how you used to and because of financial reasons or children you’ve not left, or you are scared to leave, they haven’t got a replacement lined up yet, so they understand by disappearing on you is a way to get reactions from you and get you to beg them to come home.

-2. They’ve driven you to the depths of despair, you feel like you no longer want to live, depression, anxiety, can no longer function on a day to day basis, health problems.
-All caused by the manipulation and abuse you’ve been suffering from at the hands of the narcissist, during devaluation I believe they don’t want to completely Finnish you off, sometimes they take it too far, some of us end up having a mental breakdowns at the hands of them, therefore you are no longer meeting any of their needs they are no longer the centre of attention, they are no longer getting any reactions from you.
-You are now the one in extreme need of help and support and they simply do not want to, the can not care for you on a genuine level and will not give it, they will only do so if they have something to gain.
+2. They’ve driven you to the depths of despair.
+You feel like you no longer want to live, depression, anxiety, can no longer function on a day to day basis, health problems.
+All caused by the manipulation and abuse you’ve been suffering from at the hands of the narcissist during devaluation.
+I believe they don’t want to completely Finnish you off.
+Sometimes they take it too far.
+Some of us end up having a mental breakdown at the hands of them.
+Therefore you are no longer meeting any of their needs; they are no longer the centre of attention.
+They are no longer getting any reactions from you.
+You are now the one in extreme need of help and support, and they simply do not want to.
+They can not care for you on a genuine level and will not give it.
+They will only do so if they have something to gain.

-3. They’ve found a replacement, they might have had countless affairs in the past, yet now they managed to idolise and secure someone new whos only giving them positive reactions and filling their cup full of holes up, they new isn’t questioning their behaviour, and they find it easier being with the new. whilst it’s going good with the new they will up and leave, be careful though, when the relationship goes the same way as yours did with the new most will come back to hoover you.
+3. They’ve found a replacement, they might have had countless affairs in the past, yet now they managed to idealise and secure someone new who only gives them positive reactions and filling their cup full of holes up.
+The new isn’t questioning their behaviour.
+They find it easier being with the new.
+While it’s going good with the new, they will up and leave, be careful, though when the relationship goes the same way as yours did with the new most will come back to hoover you.

 4. Exposure, you may have worked them out, as you have empathy you care and love for them, so you’re doing all you can to help, they will start a smear campaign against you fast, before you start reaching out to others.
-You might have managed to inform people before the narcissist got to them, the narcissist will take this a criticism that you have turned against them.
-People start taking your side, so they have to leave and leave fast as they do not take responsibility and never feel as though they are accountable, they will not be held accountable, they believe you’re just out to destroy them and people are turning against them.
+You might have managed to inform people before the narcissist got to them.
+The narcissist will take this as criticism that you have turned against them.
+People start taking your side, so they have to leave and leave fast as they do not take responsibility and never feel as though they are accountable.
+They will not be held accountable, they believe you’re just out to destroy them, and people are turning against them.

 Tony Robbins six human needs, and how to use these to help with your recovery.